haxiepie/Canvas-Stealth-Guard/README.md

 ### When Would You Use This?

 * Taking quizzes or tests on Canvas and want to avoid getting flagged for leaving the page.
-* Using web apps that pause or block stuff when you switch tabs — this keeps them running smoothly.
+* Using web apps that pause or block stuff when you switch tabs, this keeps them running smoothly.
 * Basically anytime you want the site to think you’re glued to the screen, even if you’re not.

 ### How To Use It

-Just install it as an extension or include it on your page, and boom — it’ll keep everything “active” for you.
+Just install it as an extension or include it on your page, and boom, it’ll keep everything “active” for you.
 When you don’t need it, just toggle it off.

 Questions?
 Hit me up on GitHub or Discord!